stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 VulkanBuffer vbo = VulkanBuffer.create(dev, allocator, staging.length(), props);
 ```

-We next submit the copy command and wait for it to complete:
+The triangle data is copied from the staging buffer to the destination:

 ```java
 staging